rfk/tnetstring/README.rst

     19:5:12345#4:true!1:0#]

+Also, since the ``,`` type tag represents a string, every valid netstring is a valid typed netstring!

 Simple enough?
 This module gives you the following functions:

     :dumps:   dump an object as a tnetstring to a string